Students

 Who can use this workstation?

-All students with visual impairments are eligible to use it.
-All you need to do is to be introduced to the room and the equipment beforehand and to set up a personal account on the PC.
-Please contact Mr. Stephan Volkwein for this purpose.
-Now you can get the key for the LfS room at any time during the opening hours of the library in the main entrance area and work there in peace.
+All students with visual impairments are entitled to use it.
+All you have to do is get an introduction to the room and the equipment and set up a personal account on the PC.
+Please contact Mr. Stephan Volkwein for this.
+Now you can get the key for the LfS room at any time during the library's opening hours in the main entrance area and work there in peace and quiet.

 Contact LfS room: